Race Day Timeline

 FINISH LINE BAGS

 Runners can leave a *small* gear bag at the start with the clothing that they need transported to the finish area.
-The drop bag location will be under the race-day registration tent just south of the start line.
+The drop bag location will be by the race-day registration tent just south of the start line.
 Your bib number must be clearly visible on the outside of the bag, and you will only be able to claim your bag from the finish if you have a matching bib number.
 Duct tape and sharpies will be available at the bag drop area to help label bags.
 Bags must be deposited for transportation no later than 15 minutes before the start.

 NEW BELGIUM FINISH LINE PARTY